-Michael Werenberg Mikkelsen, May 2017
+Michael Werenberg Mikkelsen, October 2020

 The department provides state of the art diagnostic tests with a constant focus on delivering the best patient investigation to each individual patient in time for diagnosis and treatment without delay.

 Access to advanced hybrid imaging technology and new PET-tracers combined with high expertise has resulted in development and implementation of several up front imaging techniques for clinical use.